 Our goal is to be your outsourced municipal bond trading desk.
 We view ourselves in partnership with financial advisors and clients.
 Our “White Glove” approach to municipal bond management distinguishes us from what we believe to be a commoditized municipal SMA market.
 We think municipal investors should expect more.

-Internally, we consider Long Relative Value to be more analogous to a total return product than one that relies solely on interest income.
+Internally, we consider Municipal Relative Value to be more analogous to a total return product than one that relies solely on interest income.

-Long Performance (“LP”) is a discretionary portfolio with a GIPS compliant 10+year track record.
-The strategy is managed similar to Long Relative Value (high component of tax-exempt income with capital appreciation) except it uses margin leverage on a periodic or episodic basis designed to add incremental alpha to the portfolio’s returns.
+Municipal Enhanced Performance (“MEP”) is a discretionary portfolio with a GIPS compliant 10+year track record.
+The strategy is managed similar to Municipal Relative Value (high component of tax-exempt income with capital appreciation) except it uses margin leverage on a periodic or episodic basis designed to add incremental alpha to the portfolio’s returns.
 The margin leverage should be considered opportunistic and/or thematic.

 Internally, we look at this strategy as a way to earn a “sleeve” of trading alpha on top of a significantly invested municipal portfolio generating tax-exempt income.
 We also would expect that, over time, it will be less market directional than a classic buy-and-hold strategy due to its alpha component.